tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 While trying to investigate the issue and isolate the problem, I asked a simple quesion: _**Is there an iOS sample code?**_

+Replies from "enterprise support" ain't lightning fast.

 It took 2 weeks, before they finally have an answer -- no, they don't.
 Again, it reveals a lack of knowledgebase to such FAQ.

-Analyzing why a push fails is tedious and slow, because I have to **wait till the next day** to check the logs from an **FTP server**.
+Investigating why our push failed is tedious and slow, because I have to **wait till the next day** to check the logs from an **FTP server**.
 It feels so 1990s.

-Reply from "enterprise support" isn't lightning fast either. _I admit I don't reply them fast too, but I have much more meaningful features to develop._

 ## A problem with the enterprise suite of products

 Responsys is an enterprise email marketing tool -- a slow and complicated web app.
-[Mail Chimp](https://mailchimp.com) on the other hand, is a rival, is cool and user friendly.
+[Mail Chimp](https://mailchimp.com) on the other hand, a rival, is cool and user friendly.

 PushIO is a mobile push SDK, in a very crowded space since 2009, when Apple revolutionized push.
 It's better rivals include [Urban Airship](https://www.urbanairship.com) and [OneSignal](https://onesignal.com/) (free!).

-In 2014, Oracle _eat_ Responsys, who in turn _eat_ PushIO -- a [**$1.5 billion acquisition**](https://www.bizjournals.com/denver/blog/boosters_bits/2014/01/repsonsys-buys-push-io-before-being.html)!
+In 2014, Oracle _eat_ Responsys, who in turn _eat_ PushIO -- a in [**$1.5 billion acquisition**](https://www.bizjournals.com/denver/blog/boosters_bits/2014/01/repsonsys-buys-push-io-before-being.html)!

 When a large corporation acquires a team and it's product, it is the **start of a downfall**.
-This case will be messier since a fat clumpsy fish eat a fish which eat another small fish.
+This case is messier since a fat clumpsy fish eat a fish which eat another small fish.

 The small fish (PushIO) probably died tragically.